nodejs/node/doc/api/fs.md

 The kernel ignores the position argument and always appends the data to the end of the file.

-_Note: The behavior of `fs.open()` is platform specific for some flags.
+*Note*: The behavior of `fs.open()` is platform-specific for some flags.
 As such, opening a directory on macOS and Linux with the `'a+'` flag - see example below - will return an error.
-In contrast, on Windows and FreeBSD, a file descriptor will be returned._
+In contrast, on Windows and FreeBSD, a file descriptor will be returned.

 ```js
 // macOS and Linux